Nexuist/onedansh/README.md

 ## Installation

-Onedansh ships with prebuilt executables.
-Just pick the right one for your platform from the `builds` folder.

-Alternatively, you can run the script with Deno directly:
+You can run the script with Deno directly:

 ```bash
 deno run --allow-net --allow-run onedansh.ts
 ```

+Alternatively, you can build executables for any supported platform by running `build.sh`.
+You'll need to have [Deno](https://deno.land) installed.

 ## Authentication